 Hours & Earnings by Selected Industries

-The Hours & Earnings data for California are available in three series -- average weekly earnings, average hourly earnings, and average number of weekly hours -- for production workers in the Manufacturing industries or nonsupervisory employees in the Motion picture and sound recording industries only.
+The Hours & Earnings data are available in three series -- average weekly earnings, average hourly earnings, and average number of weekly hours -- for Total Private employees in California and its Metropolitan Statistical Areas.
 A description of the method and geography for these data is available in the data collection methodology section of this page.
-The California data are also published in the California Labor Market Review.
-In addition to these hours and earnings data for production employees, the U.S. Bureau of Labor Statistics (BLS) also provides All Employee Hours and Earnings Series by State.
+The data are also published in the California Labor Market Review.
+In addition to these hours and earnings data, the U.S. Bureau of Labor Statistics (BLS) also provides All Employee Hours and Earnings Series by State.

 |Average Weekly Earnings|